population-interventions/visualisation/src/posts/pandemic-trade-offs-detail-july-2021/post.md

 - re-parametrisation of contact tracing; and
 - the inclusion of vaccinations, as outlined above.

-We therefore re-calibrated the model (by 'tuning' the global transmissibility parameter that&mdash;essentially&mdash;sets how infective each person is during a contact with another person.
+We therefore re-calibrated the model by 'tuning' the global transmissibility parameter that&mdash;essentially&mdash;sets how infective each person is during a contact with another person.
 We first set this global transmissibility parameter to a level that achieved an \\(R_0\\) of 2.5, 3.125 and 3.75 for the three different scenarios of baseline infectiousness of SARS-CoV-2 (i.e. the wild type variant with \\(R_0\\) of 2.5, increasing to 3.75 for variants of concern).
 Then we ensured that for the \\(R_0 = 2.5\\) scenario that Stage 4 restrictions achieved the daily percentage reduction in infections observed in Victoria coming out of its second wave (with stage 4 restrictions) of 7 to 8% per day.
 Next, we ensured that in the \\(R_0\\) of 2.5 scenario, Stage 3 achieved an effective reproductive rate of less than 1.0 and Stage 2 of greater than 1.0 – each approximately equi-distant below and above an effective reproductive rate of 1.0.

 Below is a graph of the effective reproductive rate by Stage of restrictions, in the absence of vaccination, for the three \\(R_0\\) scenarios of 2.5, 3.125 and 3.75.

 {% import_graph "calibration", slug %}

+For Delta and new variants, we then calibrated the global transmissibility parameter to achieve Ro of 5.0 and 6.0.

+Contact tracing really matters.
+Indeed, it is the most important adjunct to vaccination in allowing us to open the borders at a level of vaccination that is less than 90% (the approximate level of vaccination we need to achieve herd immunity without any other measures).
+We have put extensive effort into calibrating contact tracing in the model so that:

+* For a virus of R0 of 2.5, 48.4% of unvaccinated infected people in the community do not infect anyone, yet 20.3% of infected people cause 72.1% of the next generation of infections (i.e. we include much heterogeneity across agents in their infectiousness and mobility – fitting evidence from early in the pandemic)
+* Contact tracing at low case numbers (an average of 1 per day) finds 90% of infected contacts (both upstream and downstream) within 3 days.
+At an average of 5 cases per day, this deteriorates to a 70% detection rate.

+If contact tracing is not functioning this well, then the number of infections for each scenario will be greater.

+Mask wearing outside the home is set at 15%, 35% and 50%  in the non-lockdown stages, 1, 1b and 2.
+This approximates use of masks in public transport and other high risk settings.
+In Stages 3 and 4 it is 60% and 85% outside the home, respectively.

 ## Assumptions and Limitations